Advanced Driver Assistance Systems (ADAS) Explained

 We not only calibrate ADAS, we can diagnose ADAS problems as well.
 2 out of 10 collision based ADAS calibrations fail due to damage severity of the sensitive components, harness and electronic damage, or aftermarket component alignment problems.
 When a collision shop has to replace an ADAS sensor, camera, or component, in most cases they require a manufacturer’s software programming prior to the calibration which we can do on most vehicles.
 TechZone Auto is a one stop shop for ADAS services.

-We offer our services to individual vehicle owners as well as collision/body repair shops, and auto glass repair shops.
+We offer our services to individual vehicle owners as well as collision/body repair shops, automotive repair shops, and automotive glass repair shops.

 Call us for more information or to request a consultation.